The Learning Game - 2015

 At a glance, we can enter a society where we must feel in control.
 We are willing to tell our children and our athletes precisely the way we want something done and the way we want them to understand it.
 Unfortunately, we will also stiff arm feedback and ideas from them.
 The greatest teacher in the world will always be the best learner.
 If we cannot learn from our grasshoppers then we have nothing to teach them.
 While they may hang on now, eventually we will lose their attention.
 We must be grasshoppers to our students and gain knowledge from them.
 Free of insecurity, free of age quantity recognition, free of exterior perception.
 Take in information from all sources, listen intensely, evaluate, decide how you feel about it, and make the decision based on your intuition.
 To live someone else's life is a crime, to sacrifice your dream for another's is a crutch.
 Feel free to be an individual while you're inside of a team and inside of a society.
 Allow others to be themselves and rather than stealing the wheel, you guide their path with support.
 The learning game addressed with your own finger print will take longer than Monopoly, but relax for a play, it may be the greatest decision you ever make.

-That's all for this week's #SaturdayMorningCoffee on a Monday.
+That's all for this week.
 Questions, comments, concerns welcome below.
-I pray for Young Angel.